swegger/swegger.github.io/index.md

 To bring the batter into the lab, we developed a temporal interception task (Fig 2A,B).
 In the task, our subjects view a series of flashes that make up a beat.
 Subjects view either the first two (A) or three (B) beats, and must make a movement that coincides with the final beat (which we never actually show them).
 Each trial, the interval between the flashes is sampled at random from a set distribution (Fig 2C).
 To successfully move with the beat, the subject must measure the sample interval, t_s, and produce the same interval, t_p, after the last flash.

 <img src="images/Psychophysics/Figure1.png" alt="1-2-Go & 1-2-3-Go" style="width: 500px;"/>

+The behavior of our subjects has three interesting features (Fig 3).
+First, t_p increases with t_s, indicating that our subjects were capable of measuring the interval.
+Second, they exhibit a systematic biasing of responses away from veridical t_s (the dashed line) and toward the mean of the distribution from which they were drawn (800 ms in this case).
+Finally, subject behavior improved when they were given three beats (1-2-3-Go) compared to two beats (1-2-Go; Fig 3C).

 <img src="images/Psychophysics/Figure2.png" alt="Behavior" style="width: 500px;"/>

+How can we explain this behavior?

 ### Bayesian model

 <img src="images/Psychophysics/Figure3.png" alt="Bayesian model" style="width: 500px;"/>

 ### EKF